celestiaorg/celestia-app/specs/src/specs/data_structures.md

 - The remaining [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_ID_BYTES`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants) `-` 1 to 10 bytes (if this is the first share of a sequence) bytes are message data.
 Message data are opaque bytes of data that are included in the block but do not impact the state.
 In other words, the remaining bytes have no special meaning and are simply used to store data.
 - If there is insufficient message data to fill the share, the remaining bytes are filled with `0`.

-First share in a sequence:
+First share in a sequence:<br>
 ![fig: sparse start share.](./figures/sparse_start_share.svg)

-Continuation share in a sequence:
+Continuation share in a sequence:<br>
 ![fig: sparse continuation share.](./figures/sparse_continuation_share.svg)

 #### Parity Share